DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 Optional configuration
 ----------------------

-Optional tags that can be set in the Excel spreadsheet, and their corresponding default values are given below.
+Optional tags that can be set in the Excel spreadsheet and their corresponding default values are given below.
 Beside a replacement value in the master htc file, there are also special actions connected to these values.
 Consequently, these tags have to be present.
 When removed, the system will stop working properly.